torch/nn/doc/training.md

-  -- it takes current weights as input, and outputs the loss -- and the gradient of the loss with respect to the weights -- gradParams is calculated implicitly by calling 'backward', -- because gradParams is a view onto the model's weight and bias -- gradient tensors local function feval(params)
+  -- it takes current weights as input, and outputs the loss -- and the gradient of the loss with respect to the weights -- gradParams is calculated implicitly by calling 'backward', -- because the model's weight and bias gradient tensors -- are simply views onto gradParams local function feval(params)
     gradParams:zero()